National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 * **LL**:
   It's actually worse than that.
   Sorry I'm a downer today.
   Can you see my screen?
-Drug A has 15 brand names and 200 different ...^[ The conversation get really technical.
+Drug A has 15 brand names and 200 different...^[ The conversation get really technical.
 More technical than the editors want for this chapter.
   ]
   <!--